 Blooms of most salvia plants are long lasting and attract butterflies and pollinators, which are always good for the garden.
 Salvia plant types may be annual or perennial, most are rapid growers and tolerate summer heat with more graceful, spiky blooms.

-Many colors are available from different types of salvia and these include blues, purples, pinks, reds as well as some whites and yellows.
+Many colors are available from different types of salvia and these include blues, purples, pinks, and reds as well as some whites and yellows.
 Some salvias even take on a shrub-like appearance, such as rose sage (Salvia pachyphylla).

 The foliage of growing salvia remains attractive for the season and is often the source of the fragrance.
-Depending on the salvia plant types you choose, you may experience the fragrance of pineapple (Salvia elegans), fruit (Salvia dorisiana) or the common spice sage (Salvia officinalis).
+Depending on the salvia plant types you choose, you may experience the fragrance of pineapple (Salvia elegans), fruit (Salvia dorisiana), or the common spice sage (Salvia officinalis).
 In addition, the recently popular Chia plant seeds come from the Salvia hispanica plant.

 How to Grow Salvia

 Salvia is also referred to as sage in many different types of salvia.
 Learning how to grow salvia varies among the different types of salvia too.
-They can be planted from seeds, seedlings or cuttings when the soil has warmed outside, following the last frost date.
+They can be planted from seeds, seedlings, or cuttings when the soil has warmed outside, following the last frost date.

 You can plant salvia in average soil in a sunny to partly shady location for most varieties.
-Some growing salvia plants, however, such as Japanese yellow sage (Salvia koyamae), like shade and rich moist soil.
+Some growing salvia plants, however, such as Japanese yellow sage (Salvia koyamae), like shade and rich, moist soil.
 When planting different types of salvia with which you are not familiar, research each plant to find their preferred growing conditions.